 Do you know that I actually had no idea what was in caramel until shortly after making the switch from vegetarian to vegan and getting serious about reading ingredient labels?
-Vegan caramel was not something I had ever made at home, since chocolate almost always trumps every other kind of candy in my book.
-Of course, once I decided not to eat dairy anymore, salted caramel became a thing.
+Vegan caramel sauce was not something I had ever made at home, since chocolate almost always trumps every other kind of candy in my book.
+Of course, once I decided not to eat dairy anymore, salted caramel became very trendy.
 And then I wanted caramel too.

-I’ve experimented with different vegan caramels over the years—some from medjool dates, others from brown sugar and full-fat coconut milk—and for sure there have been a couple that mimic a similar caramel-like flavor, but when I eat caramel, I want the chew.
+I’ve experimented with different vegan caramel recipes over the years—some from medjool dates, others from brown sugar and full-fat coconut milk—and for sure there have been a couple that mimic a similar caramel-like flavor, but when I eat caramel, I want the chew factor, you know?
 The messy, hard-not-to-have-caramel-on-your-chin sort of deal.
-My attempts at homemade caramel sauce never accomplished this, with one particularly bad batch ending up so gelatinous, it went straight into the trash.
-Until a few months ago.

-The chew that was missing from vegan caramel?
+The chew that was previously missing from vegan caramel?
 Not anymore.
-The texture and flavor are so spot-on…this is one of my most favorite types of recipes.
-Three ingredients (two if you don’t count salt), one bowl, and so many potential uses.
-I’ll be sharing a couple of my favorites next week, but for now, I’d say cool it on the mediocre Halloween candy and make a super quick batch of this low-glycemic vegan caramel instead.
-I’ve been eating it as my afternoon snack with apple or pear slices for dipping.
-It hits. the. spot.
+The texture and flavor in this recipe are so spot-on, and you only need 3 ingredients (two if you don’t count salt)!
+There are so many potential uses, and it’s low-glycemic too!
+Lately, I’ve been eating vegan caramel as my afternoon snack with apple or pear slices for dipping.
+Highly, highly recommended.

 - ⅔ cup coconut nectar